dlewis-n26/learn-you-a-kotlin/README.md

     * Convert to Kotlin - IJ doesn't do a very good job in the face of Java lambdas sometimes
     * Fix compilation errors by removing explicit `Function<...>` SAM notation
     * Explain `it` variable in lambdas
-    * Convert lambdas to references
+    * Don't convert lambdas to references - do move them outside parameter list
     * Remove @Throws: it's not called from Java any more (we'll talk about type safe error handling later if we have time)
     * Convert streams code to Kotlin map/flatMap/etc. (Remember that JsonNode is iterable, so has map, etc. defined for it)
     * move functions to module scope